alejandro-vasquez-es/Gallery-Image/readme.md

 ## About The Project

-<p>This is a webpage about a lot of things I have and I like, some plants that I use to take care for, some animals that I know or are my pets and some landscapes of places that I had visited</p>
+<p>This is a webpage about a lot of things I have and I like, some plants that I use to take care for, some animals that I know or are my pets and some landscapes of places that I have visited</p>

 <img src="assets/img/png/screenshot.png">